FortiLatam/fortilatam.github.io/AWSWTDemo/content/Prereq/22_AWSNetworkingConcepts.md

 In this demo you will use all these components to test FortiGate VM in an enterprise design.

-For a deep dive on AWS networking concepts in your own lab, outside of this event, you can follow the [**AWS Network Immersion Day workshop**](https://catalog.workshops.aws/networking/en-US) in your own AWS account at your leisure.
+For a deep dive on AWS networking concepts in your own lab, outside of this demo, you can follow the [**AWS Network Immersion Day workshop**](https://catalog.workshops.aws/networking/en-US) in your own AWS account at your leisure.

+If you want to read more about AWS network elements, [**click here**](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)

 ### Check this example to understand the packet walk in a GWLB deployment